 The Enterprise Investment Scheme (EIS) allows investors to put capital into small, unlisted companies for up to £1m a year; tax relief of 30% can be claimed on investments, while any gain is Capital Gains Tax free if the shares are held for at least three years and the income tax relief was claimed.
 The Seed Enterprise Investment Scheme (SEIS) tax relief, similarly, helps to de-risk the investment, where investors can receive income tax relief of 50% on investments up to £100k in qualifying shares.

 Social Investment Tax Relief (SITR) was introduced in 2014 specifically for impact-focused deals in companies with particular legal structures.
 Up to a maximum of £1m, SITR offers investors 30% income tax relief into qualifying enterprises and it is eligible for debt investments as well as equity.
 You can check out our infographic to see how it works in practice.

-Almost all of our early-stage deals at ClearlySo are eligible for one of these tax reliefs.
+Almost all of our early-growth-venture deals at ClearlySo are eligible for one of these tax reliefs.